itmo-mla/spring-25/students/r-issa/Lab_1/ReadMe.md

 ### The Metrics:

-_The best result is highlighted in the table_

 | Estimators | Execution Time | R2 Score |
 | ---------- | -------------- | -------- |
 | 10         | 3579 mcs       | 0.8651   |